MirkoHernandez/denote-folgezettel/Readme.md

 Then  use M-x `package-install-file` to install the package.
 M-x `package-initialize` may be required to immediately recognize the package after installation.

 # Usage

 denote-fz is primarily a set of commands, each can be used independently after the mode is activated.
-The minor mode is used only to provide a means for setting keybindings and, more importantly, to set `denote-rename-buffer-mode` so that it displays the signature in the modeline.
+The minor mode provides a means for setting keybindings and, more importantly, to set `denote-rename-buffer-mode` so that it displays the signature in the modeline.

+`dired-jump` is adviced so that it calls `denote-fz-dired-mode` instead, this mode creates a dired buffer with the files sorted by folgezettel.
+To disable this you can set `denote-fz-use-dired-mode`to nil.

 All the commands use the current directory (`default-directory`) they are supposed to be used from a folgezettel note or a directory